Meeting Veterans’ Special Needs at the End of Life

 • Provides medications and medical equipment

-• Teaches families how to help care for their loved one and themselves
+• Teaches families how to help care for their loved ones and themselves

 • Offers music and art therapies for families to help address or shift focus from emotional or physical pain